 When you've found one source on your topic, citation tracing is a great way to find additional sources.
 Citation tracing refers to both finding the references cited in your source, and finding new sources that have cited your source since its publication.

-1. To find and access the references cited in your source, use the Journals List to check library access for articles and Worldcat to check for books.
+1. To find and access the references cited in your source, use the Journals List to check library access for articles and WorldCat to check for books.

 2. To find out which books and articles have cited your source since its publication, copy and paste the title into Google Scholar.
 Find your source in the list of search results, then look for a link labeled Cited by #.
 Next to each result, look for a link labeled Find it @ Stetson Library for full-text access.
 As always, any content that we do not have can be requested through Interlibrary Loan.